-Pakistani civil aviation says four airports to reopen Friday
+Pakistan re-starting some flights, to fully re-open commercial airspace Monday

-ISLAMABAD (Reuters) - Four Pakistani airports will begin partial operations on Friday with a full resumption of commercial flights on Monday, following their suspension after military tensions with India erupted earlier this week, the Civial Aviation Authority said.
+ISLAMABAD (Reuters) - Four Pakistani airports will begin partial operations on Friday with a full resumption of commercial flights on Monday, following their suspension after military tensions with India erupted earlier this week, the Civil Aviation Authority said.

 A spokeswoman said Karachi, Islamabad, Peshawar and Quetta airports would begin some flights on Friday with the remainder opening next week.